cuiyx1720/cuiyx1720.github.io/_pages/about.md

 - *2021.10*, Presentation of National Excellent Bachelor Project, Innovation and Entrepreneurship Program: *Visual Filter Based on Self-Driven Film Materials* (Project Participant)

 # 🤖 Hobbies
-- 🏓 I enjoy playing table tennis and am currently a member of the Tongji University Team.
+- 🏓 I enjoy playing **table tennis** and am currently a member of the Tongji University Team.
 During my undergraduate studies, I served as the Vice President of the Jilin University Table Tennis Association.
-- ⚫ I have a strong interest in strategic board games and play Go at an amateur 2-dan level.
+- ⚫ I have a strong interest in strategic board games and play **Go** at an amateur 2-dan level.
-- 🎸 I enjoy playing acoustic guitar (Level 8).
+- 🎸 I enjoy playing acoustic **guitar** (Level 8).
 My favorite guitarist is Masaaki Kishibe, whose music greatly inspires my playing.
 - ⚽️ I am a big supporter of [Arsenal Football Club](https://www.arsenal.com/), with the former coach Arsène Wenger being a major source of inspiration — COYG!
-- 🎮 I enjoy Nintendo games, particularly Super Mario Maker 2 for its creativity and fun.
+- 🎮 I enjoy **Nintendo** games, particularly Super Mario Maker 2 for its creativity and fun.
-- 📸💪 Recently, I’ve also been exploring fitness  and photography  to enrich my daily life.
+- 📸 Recently, I’ve also been exploring **fitness** and **photography** to enrich my daily life.